nkpe/Pairs-Game/README.md

 # Wireframes

 When planning the website I used Figma to create the wireframes.
-I create 3 pages with 3 different viewport sizes (small Android, iPad Pro, Macbook 16"):
+I created 3 pages with 3 different viewport sizes (small Android, iPad Pro, Macbook 16"):

 * How To / Landing Page
 * Game Page